 Sample statements available for use on a course syllabi:

 The college makes reasonable accommodations for persons with disabilities.
-Students should notify Disability Resources at the Center for Academic Success in Peters Hall rooms 116/118 and their instructor of any disability related needs, including any academic adjustments or accommodations requested.
+Students should notify Disability Resources at the Center for Student Success in Peters Hall rooms 116/118 and their instructor of any disability related needs, including any academic adjustments or accommodations requested.

 If you have a physical, psychiatric, or learning disability and require accommodations, please let me know early in the semester so that your learning needs may be appropriately met.
 You also will need to meet with Disability Resources in Peters Hall rooms 116/118.